© 2026 All Rights reserved WUSF

 South Florida guard Josh Omojafo collides with Louisville guard Isaac McKneely during the first half of the NCAA first-round game on Thursday, March 19, 2026, in Buffalo, N.Y.

-The Bulls missed 20 of their first 21 3-point attempts and fell behind by 23 in the second half before going on run over the final 11 minutes.
+The Bulls missed 20 of their first 21 3-point attempts and fell behind by 23 points in the second half before going on run over the final 11 minutes.
+But it wasn't enough to overcome the Cardinals at the end.

 ALSO READ: Gators open NCAAs in Tampa to headline busy slate of hoops

-Louisville (24-10) showed signs of struggling without starting point guard Mikel Brown Jr., who missed his fifth straight game with back issues.
-It was evident in the Cardinals' issues against South Florida’s press in nearly squandering a 22-point lead over the final 11:25.
+Louisville showed signs of struggling without starting point guard Mikel Brown Jr., who missed his fifth straight game with back issues.
+It was evident in the Cardinals' issues against USF’s press over the final 11:25.

 ALSO READ: Hodgson's homecoming for USF's NCAAs filled with painful, uplifting memories